Sources

 In France, Robert Esnault-Pelterie initiates his research in astronautics.

 Sept.
-18: Date of a manuscript by F. A. Tsander, which considered life support and other issues of the interplanetary travel.
+18: The date on a manuscript by F. A. Tsander, which considered life support and other issues of the interplanetary travel.

 1909

-In the US, Robert Goddard starts research in the field of rocket dynamics.
+In the US, Robert Goddard starts systematic research in the field of rocket dynamics.

 Hermann Oberth drafts his first rocketship.

-N. A. Sytenko designs a solid-fueled anti-aircraft rocket.
+N. A. Sytenko designs a solid-propellant anti-aircraft rocket, featuring clusters of five and six rockets.

 1910